-This machine is capable of amputating hands and feet.
+This machine is capable to amputating hands and feet and throwing objects.
 Read these safety rules and follow them closely.
 Failure to obey these rules could result in loss of control of unit, severe personal injury or death to you, or bystanders, or damage to property or equipment.
-The triangle \triangle in text signifies important cautions or warnings which must be followed.
+The triangle \triangle in text signifies important safety information which must be followed.